What it means

 - Converts channel debate into allocation logic

-Most MMM done in-house is closer to a regression hobby than a decision tool.
-Nyman Media’s approach is to tie the model to the weekly and monthly operating cadence: budget moves, campaign prioritization, pipeline quality, and executive reporting.
+Most MMM done in-house ends up closer to a regression hobby than a decision tool.
+The work that pays off is tying the model to the weekly and monthly operating cadence: budget moves, campaign prioritization, pipeline quality, and executive reporting.

 Common misconceptions